alncat/opusTomo/README.md

 dsd train_tomo /work/ribo.star --poses ./ribo_pose_euler.pkl -n 40 -b 8 --zdim 12 --lr 5.e-5 --num-gpus 4 --multigpu --beta-control 0.8 --beta cos -o /work/ribo -r ./mask.mrc --downfrac 0.65 --valfrac 0.1 --lamb 0.8 --split ribo-split.pkl --bfactor 4. --templateres 160 --angpix 2.1 --estpose --tmp-prefix ref --datadir /work/
 ```

-The argument following train_tomo specifies the image stack.
-In contrast to OPUS-TOMO, we no longer need to specify ctf since they are read from the subtomogram starfile.
+The argument following train_tomo specifies the starfile for subtomograms.
+In contrast to OPUS-DSD, we no longer need to specify ctf since they are read from the subtomogram starfile.
-Moreover, OPUS-TOMO needs to specify the angpix of the subtomogram, and also the prefix directory before the filename for subtomogram in starfile.
+Moreover, OPUS-TOMO needs to specify the angpix of the subtomogram by --angpix, and also the prefix directory before the filename for subtomogram in starfile by --datadir /work/ .

 The functionality of each argument is explained in the table:
 | argument |  explanation |